All Episodes

 They don't even know what principles they will surrender.

-And what the nation is, but we do, we conservatives do.
+But we do, we conservatives do.

-But the Republican Party old guard, the blue blood country clubbers do not.
+But the Republican Party old guard, the blue-blood country clubbers, do not.

 I'll tell you something else, folks.